How to flash differeny types of controllers.

 Using QMK Toolbox

 Download and install QMK Toolbox.
 When you open it you can select your keyboardfirmware.hex in the local file dialog (1).
-Then select the MCU (atmega32u4 for the 1337 for example) (2).
+Then select the MCU (2).

-Now this part differs per keyboard (different bootloaders, different bootmagic configs), but in general you can hold escape while plugging the board in or press reset while the board is plugged in to enter DFU mode (top left key while plugging in works for the 1337)
+Now this part differs per keyboard (different bootloaders, different bootmagic configs), but in general you can hold escape while plugging the board in or press reset while the board is plugged in to enter DFU mode.

 You will see a yellow message in the toolbox console stating that a DFU device connected (pink frame).